 An important caveat to the issue of duty is the so-called “status” of the individual who might be on the property.
 For various purposes, many Missouri cases and laws distinguish between a “trespasser” (that means someone who is on another’s piece of property without permission), a “licensee” (that means someone invited to do business dealings on the premises, like a customer to a public store), and an “invitee” (like a personal guest of the possessor).
 In Missouri, the owner (or sometimes referred to as “possessor”) of property owes no duty of care to a trespasser.
 This means that, if someone were to break into a grocery store after hours, or trespass on private property, and become injured, the possessor of the property cannot generally be liable for any damages that occur, except in some very specific circumstances.

 The possessor of property owes a duty to licensees, such as customers to a store, to make safe any dangers that the possessor is aware of.
-For example, if a store owner operates a convenience store, and ropes off the front staircase to the store with a sign noting they are dangerous and not to use them, yet you still use these stairs and become injured, the store owner would not owe a duty to you for your injuries, and you will be unsuccessful in your suit.
+For example, if a store owner operates a convenience store, and ropes off the front staircase to the store with a sign noting they are dangerous and not to use them, yet you still use these stairs and become injured, the store owner would not owe a duty to you for your injuries, and you and your premises liability attorney will be unsuccessful in your suit.
 Moreover, if you break your ankle while walking in the backyard as a result of a tree stump that the store owner was unaware was in the backyard (and did not have a reason to be aware of), you, similarly, would be unable to recover for your injuries.
 The convenience store owner, was not aware, nor should he have been aware, of the tree stump in the yard that caused the injury.
 In contrast, if the convenience store owner knows that there is a broken tile in the bathroom, but fails to warn you, and you fracture your arm after tripping on the tile in the bathroom, you have a strong case for recovery for your injuries, since the owner actually knew of the dangerous condition.

 Finally, the possessor owes the highest duty of care to licensees, who are generally private social guests of the possessor.
 The possessor owes a duty of “reasonable care” to protect against both known and unknown dangers that would have been revealed by an inspection.
 For example, in the previous example, if you had broken your ankle while walking in the backyard of a friend’s house to which you were invited to a barbecue, you likely could recover for your injuries, even if your friend was unaware of the tree stump, because a reasonable inspection of the property would have revealed this danger.